machado-marcelo/portfolio/README.md

 Features:

 - [ ] Theme support.
-  - [ ] Create a dark theme variant style and change it based on visitor browser preference.
+  - [x] ~Create a dark theme variant style and change it based on visitor browser preference~.
   - [ ] Create a theme button with a dropdown menu to set a custom option (system/light/dark).

 - [ ] Contact button.